 5- Campo de Ourique

 Campo de Ourique is up high on a quiet corner of town and is a very nice, family-oriented place in Lisbon.
 Lovely artisanal shops and an indoor food market are some of the things that make this one of the nicest neighborhoods in Lisbon to live in.
 The Portuguese food scene in Lisbon has become one of the best in Europe, so make the most of discovering the Portuguese cuisine.
 Campo de Ourique is also a popular Lisbon expat neighborhood, largely because it provides quick access to the main parts of the city and there are plenty of nice cafés and lunch places to enjoy.

+Just up from Baixa, Rua do Ouro and Rua Augusta are parallel to one another, and halfway down them, you’ll find the Santa Justa Elevator, a must for spectacular views of the city.
 Famous for its lovely cafes, many star attractions, and typical architecture, Chiado is a lovely place to invest in or live.
 While you’ll find pretty busy streets in the summer months, its central location makes it effortlessly easy to get around the city.
 Shoppers will also delight in the range of shops on offer, both chain stores and independent Portuguese shops selling their wares.

 7- Principe Real